bmarwritescode/oopsla-19-artifact/README.md

 * `sketch/`: houses the Sketch source code (ignore this folder)
 * `java-sketch/`: houses JSketch and the JLibSketch add-on

-Within `java-sketch/` there are a number of directories and files associated with the tool, however, we will only need the following:
+Within `java-sketch/` there are a number of directories and files associated with the tool, however, we will only focus on the following:

 * `artifact_examples/`: contains some JSketch and JLibSketch examples for this evaluation
 * `artifact_results/`: folder for results of running artifact